gnosia93/eliminate-db-hotblock/readme.md

 ### Execute Application ###

 Now, We have done all the configuration and sample database building.
-Finally, exeucte run.sh to start spring boot java application and check if java web application is working properly.
+Finally, execute run.sh to start spring boot java application and check if java web application is working properly.
+The result of wget must be like belows.
-If you have any exception, please check [application-prod.properties] configuration file and if it have valid information.
+If you have any problem, please check [application-prod.properties] configuration file and tomcat.log in project root.

 ```
 $ cd ~/demo-cache